khaors/geocompr/main.md

 Cross-validation achieves this by splitting the data randomly into test and training sets.
 However, randomly splitting spatial data results in the fact that training points are frequently located next to test points.
 Since points close to each other are more similar compared to points further away, test and training datasets might not be independent.
-The consequence is that cross-validation would fail to detect the overfitting.
+The consequence is that cross-validation would fail to detect overfitting in the presence of spatial autocorrelation.
 Here, spatial cross-validation will come to the rescue which will be the main topic of this chapter.

 ## Case study: landslide susceptibility {#case-study}